 Kauai may be small in size, but it is big in geographic diversity.
 Waimea Canyon is a “must see” on Kauai’s west side.
 The vibrant and jagged canyon, colored in shades of iron-rich red and tropical green, deserves much more of your attention than a stop at a viewpoint.

 Meander along the coast towards Kauai’s north shore, cross the one-lane bridge, and enter one of the most beautiful small towns in America.
-Hanalei town is hugged by misty green mountains, fields of taro, and picture-perfect Hanalei Bay.
+Hanalei Town is hugged by misty green mountains, plunging waterfalls, fields of taro, and picture-perfect Hanalei Bay.

 During the winter months the surf breaks at Hanalei are legendary, but come summer, the water is typically flat and ideal for swimming, paddle boarding, and jumping off the pier.
 No doubt about it- the beaches of Hanalei are what Hawaiian dreams are made of.

 Kayaking can be enjoyed in the bay or up the Hanalei River where kayakers paddle past lush forests and taro fields.
-Horseback riding and zip lining are fun family-friendly activities found at nearby Princeville Ranch.
+Horseback riding can be enjoyed at nearby Princeville Ranch.